dxknight/helm-chronos/README.md

 example: "5/Coffee" would be for a timer expiring in five minutes with the message "Coffee".

+## Configuration

+No configuration is necessary, but you will probably want to bind `helm-chronos-add-timer` to a handy key combination, and you may want to set `helm-chronos-standard-timers` to a list of time/message strings useful to your needs.

+See `M-x customize-group` helm-chronos for other customizable items.

 # Example

 I want to steam some asparagus.
 I have already defined some standard timers in